 By Sharon Miller Cindrich

 Sharon Miller Cindrich is a freelance writer whose work has been published nationally in magazines and newspapers around the country including The Chicago Tribune, Parents Magazine, and The Writer.
 She is a Contributing Editor at FamilyFun Magazine and writes a bimonthly humor column for West Suburban Living Magazine in the Chicago Suburbs.
 She is a regular contributor to the Milwaukee Journal Sentinel’s Lifestyle section and Metroparent Magazine.
-Her book E-Parenting: Keeping Up with Your Tech-Savvy Kids is now out from Random House.
+Her book E-Parenting: Keeping Up with Your Tech-Savvy Kids is due out from Random House at the end of the year.
 Read more about Sharon at http://www.pluggedinparent.com/.